Stumble/sqlc/GUIDE.md

 + `from unnest(array1, arry2)` is not supported yet.
 Use `select unnest(array1), unnest(array1)` instead.
   Note, when the arrays are not all the same length then the shorter ones are padded with NULLs.
++ In some cases, you must put a space before the "@" symbol for named parameter, For example, a statement like `select ... where a=@a` cannot be correctly parsed by sqlc.
+You must change it to `select ... a = @a`.
+  You shall notice this type of error after code generation, as you will see that some parameters are missing in the generated code and an incorrect SQL is used for query (still including @).

 This wicked forked sqlc adds two abilities to query: cache and invalidate.

 Both of them are added by extending sqlc to allow passing additional options per each query.
 Originally, you can only specify name and the type of result in the comments before SQL.
-The new feature allows yout to pass any options to codegen backend by adding comments starts with `-- --`.
+The new feature allows you to pass any options to codegen backend by adding comments starts with `-- --`.

 For example, this will generate code that caches the result of all books for 10 minutes.